Want simplicity? Go for the oTENTik !

 - All items necessary for the preparation and service of meals

 For complete inventory, see printable version.
 (PDF, 73 KB)

 On the site:

-- A parking space for a maximum of 2 vehicles (depending on the campsite)
+- Parking space for a maximum of 2 vehicles (depending on the campsite)

-- A barbecue under a shelter (with tools and propane included)
+- Barbecue with side burner under a shelter (with tools and propane included)

 - 4 chairs